Welcome to Stanton Suffolk and the Stanton Steamer Website

 A population of 2,507 (2011 census) residents is well served with village shops including:- Post Office with Newspapers, Cards and more, Bakers Shop, Chip Shop, General Food Store, Ironmongers/Country Store, Hairdressers, Pub, Garages, Two Petrol Stations, A large Garden Centre with shop and cafe, also the Wyken Hall Farmers Markets and Leaping Hare Restaurant.

-Educational needs are catered for with an excellent Primary School - which is scheduled to move to the former Middle School site in September 2016 - including a nursery class, for the up to 11's & older children are bussed to the upper school at nearby Thurston.
-Blackbourne Middle School closed in 2014 as part of Suffolk County Council's schools organisation review and work is now going on to re-open it as a larger Primary School site.
-Children aged between 2 and 5 years can attend Stanton Pre-School in the Old School Building adjacent to the Primary School.
-We also have The Bluebell Children's Centre run by Suffolk County Council.
+Educational needs are catered for with an excellent Primary School for the up to 11's- now on the former Blackbourne Middle School site on Upthoepe Road and includes a nursery class, older children are bussed to the upper school at nearby Thurston we also have Ixworth Free School which is a member of the Seckford Foundation Free Schools in Suffolk.
+Blackbourne Middle School closed in 2014 as part of Suffolk County Council's schools organisation review.
+Children aged between 2 and 5 years can attend Stanton Pre-School in the School Building.

 The village has an active Parish Council which meets on the second Thursday of each month normally in the village hall.